Hello, Mr. Nelson.

 Hey, thanks Joe!

 I just yelled at my 4th period class (full of sophomores, not creative writing students).
 So your e-mail was much needed.
+So how are they producing such great work?

 Answer #1: I don't know.